Moshe Silman: Background

-In 2002 Silman was charged by the National Insurance Institute of Israel to pay 15,000 NIS.
+In 2002 Silman was found to owe a 15,000 NIS debt to the National Insurance Institute of Israel, which ballooned dramatically due to late fees.
+Silman was initially unaware of the debt because he had moved his business during the economic downturn caused by the Second Intifada and the notices were sent to its old address.
 He did not pay the sum due to a dispute regarding the justification of the billing, so one of his trucks was confiscated by the National Insurance Institute.
 The truck was sold a year later, after Silman did not pay his debt to the National Insurance Institute.
+His business subsequently collapsed.
 As a result, Silman filed a tort claim against the National Insurance Institute, claiming that the institute caused him damages of more than 4.5 million and a foreclosure due to the confiscation of his truck.
 Silman asked the court to exempt him from paying for the legal procedure but he was refused, after the court's registrar held that "the amount of the claim is absurd, and so is the attempt to link the failures of the National Insurance Institute to the damage caused to applicant."
 Later on, Silman filed an appeal against the decision to the Supreme Court, but it was refused by the court's registrar on the grounds that Silman must appeal to the district court.

-In 2004 Silman established a company which manufactured plastic planters.
-This project evidently failed, and Silman demanded compensation from the company's suppliers, but his claim was rejected.
-The judge criticized Silman by stating: "The data of this case indicates that this is not a dream we are dealing with but probably a fantasy, and that it is a pity that Silman choose to turn against all the parties whom tried to help him as much as possible in this project, without being paid for their work."
+In 2004, Silman attempted to establish a company that manufactured plant pots out of polyester, but this endeavor collapsed as well.
+He sued the plastic manufacturing company that had been the project's supplier but lost.
+The judge criticized Silman, stating: "Here is a man, without any experience or professional education, who invented a product that requires complex engineering and training in various engineering fields.
+He may call himself 'number one in the world in polyester' but still, there is no one responsible for this product from start to finish.
+Silman is convinced that he was terribly wronged, and he said harsh things to the defendants.
+'You ruined my life.
+Today I was finished completely.
+This was a dream I worked on for half my life.'
+This is not a dream, it is a fantasy, and it is a shame that Silman chose to point all his arrows at individuals who actually tried to help him as much as possible in this project."